 If you’re a beach bum or a celebrity spotter, you’ll be in luck in this upscale city that stretches along the Atlantic coast.
 It’s a go-to destination for well-heeled cognoscenti, but even if you can’t afford to stay for long, it’s still well worth dropping in for a taste of the most exclusive resort town in the country.

-- Punta del Este, the relaxing beach of Uruguay- Montevideo, the capital with the amazing Saturday afternoon market
+- Punta del Este, the luxurious beach town of Uruguay

 Uruguay, on the east coast of South America south of Brazil and east of Argentina, is comparable in size to Oklahoma.
 The country consists of a low, rolling plain in the south and a low plateau in the north.
 It has a 120-mile (193 km) Atlantic shoreline, a 235-mile (378 km) frontage on the Rio de la Plata, and 270 mi (435 km) on the Uruguay River, its western boundary

 Spanish is the official language.
 Along the border with Brazil, there is a dialect called Portuñol, which is a combination of both Spanish and Portuguese.
 English is most often selected as a second language in Uruguay, especially in the business sectors.